 Sherratt Library provides access to a number of databases on a wide range of subjects.
 Below is a list of databases with content related to Art:

-At Sherratt Library we use the Library of Congress Classification (LCC) system to organize the items on our shelves.
-These call "numbers" (they're really letters) on the spines are used for most of our items, including print books and ebooks.
-Below is a list of call numbers that relate to Art (browsing these sections in the shelves on the 2nd level, or 3rd level for oversized items, can reveal resources you never knew you needed)!
+At SUU Library we use the Library of Congress Classification (LCC) system to organize the items on our shelves.
+These call "numbers" (they're really letters) on the spines are used for most of our items, including print books and e-books.
+Below is a list of call numbers that relate to Art (browsing these sections in the shelves of the library can lead you to discover many helpful books on all of these topics).

-Click any of the links below to see a PDF of more complete breakdowns for each number at the Library of Congress.
+Click here to see a PDF of more complete breakdowns for each number at the Library of Congress.

 N Visual arts